Physics-Informed Spectral Modeling for Hyperspectral Imaging: Results

-We use modernized versions of three popular \emph{pixel classification} benchmarks: Salinas Valley (\textbf{SV}), agricultural area captured by the AVIRIS sensor\footnote{\url{https://aviris.jpl.nasa.gov}}, 224 bands, 16 classes; Pavia University (\textbf{PU}), urban area captured by ROSIS sensor~\cite{rosis}, 103 bands, 9 classes; Indian Pines (\textbf{IP}), mixed agricultural/forest area, AVIRIS sensor, 200 bands, 16 classes.
-To avoid information leakage and provide fair and reproducible comparison, we use the fixed partitioning of data into training part (spatially disjoint patches) and testing parts (all remaining pixels) proposed in~\cite{splits-hsi}.\footnote{ Random partitioning of pixels into training and test sets leads to information leaks and overly optimistic accuracy estimates, up to 100\%~\cite{feng2023}.} In each of 4 (IP) or 5 (SV, PU) cross-validation folds, we first train our autoencoder with $k=10$ spectral components (Sec.\ \ref{sec:reconstruction}), resulting in a $4k=40$-dimensional latent representation.
+We use the modernized versions of three popular \emph{pixel classification} benchmarks: Salinas Valley (\textbf{SV}), agricultural area captured with the AVIRIS sensor\footnote{\url{https://aviris.jpl.nasa.gov}}, 224 bands, 16 classes; Pavia University (\textbf{PU}), urban area captured with ROSIS sensor, 103 bands, 9 classes; Indian Pines (\textbf{IP}), mixed agricultural/forest area, AVIRIS sensor, 200 bands, 16 classes.
+To avoid information leakage and provide fair and reproducible comparison, we use the fixed partitioning of data into a training part (spatially disjoint patches) and testing parts (all remaining pixels) proposed in~\cite{splits-hsi}.\footnote{ Random partitioning of pixels into training and test sets leads to information leaks and overly optimistic accuracy estimates, up to 100\%~\cite{feng2023}.} In each of 4 (IP) or 5 (SV, PU) cross-validation folds, we first train our autoencoder with $k=10$ spectral components (Sec.\ \ref{sec:reconstruction}), resulting in a $4k=40$-dimensional latent representation.
 These features are then used to train a pixel-wise XGBoost classifier \cite{xgboost} (Sec.\ \ref{sec:prediction}).
-We report the overall accuracy \textbf{(OA)}, i.e. the ratio of correctly predicted pixels over all test pixels, and the average accuracy \textbf{(AA)}, i.e. the mean of per-class accuracies, to address the class imbalance.
-We repeated training and testing in each fold 5 times with different seeds, so the presented results are averages of 20 (IP) or 25 (SV, PU) runs of the method.
+We report the overall accuracy \textbf{(OA)}, i.e. the ratio of the correctly predicted pixels over all test pixels, and the average accuracy \textbf{(AA)}, i.e. the mean of per-class accuracies, to address the class imbalance.
+We repeated the training and testing in each fold 5 times with different seeds, so the presented results summarize 20 (IP) or 25 (SV, PU) runs of the method.